-The audited Statement of Accounts was authorised for issue by the Deputy Chief Finance Officer & Section 151 Officer on 22 December 2020.
+The audited Statement of Accounts was authorised for issue by the Deputy Chief Finance Officer & Section 151 Officer on 12 January 2021.
 Subsequent events are not reflected in the financial statements or in the notes.
-Where events taking place before this date provided information about conditions existing at 31 March 2019, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+Where events taking place before this date provided information about conditions existing at 31 March 2020, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.

-There are no non-adjusting events after the Balance Sheet date.
+There are no non-adjusting events after the Balance Sheet date, but reference is made to further comments at Note 39.